 Weight: Up to 100 tonnes

 The North Pacific right whale species is another member of the Eubalaena genus.
-This species, like its close relatives, feature an overly arched jawline, callosities on its head, and lack a dorsal fin at their back.
+Like its close relatives, this species features an overly arched jawline, callosities on its head, and lack a dorsal fin at its back.

 Like its Atlantic cousin, the North Pacific right whale is an endangered whale species.
-A large chunk of their remaining population resides along the Kuril Islands and in the Sea of Okhotsk.
+A large chunk of their remaining population resides along the shores of Kuril Islands and in the Sea of Okhotsk.

 Back in 2010, a team of researchers led by ecologist Brendan Kelly reported multiple cases of hybridization between closely related marine mammal species in the Arctic.
 One of them was a crossbred between the North Pacific right whale and bowhead whale reported in the Bering Sea.